duck-in-the-yard/JustMoods/README.md

 <img width="200" height="200" alt="icon" src="https://github.com/user-attachments/assets/b319a657-8ed5-4068-a992-b9cd9249ad1c" />
 </p>
 <br>
 🟢 JustMoods is a minimalistic android app, to record, track and view your everyday mood.
-It gives you three daily tasks that help with keeping a healthy lifestyle 🟢
+It gives you three daily tasks that help with keeping a healthy lifestyle 🟢  <br>

 📋 CHECK DAILY TASKS
     - There are three tasks to complete daily.
 A physical win (sports, walking etc.), a mental win (do something for your mental health e.g. meditation, journaling), a personal win (that can be anything you see as a personal win for yourself)